bruvellu/cephalic-furrow/3-text/extra.md

 The difference can be related to the fact that *btd* embryos lack MD2 [@Edgar1994-pi] while *eve* mutants have an expanded MD2 [@Vincent1997-fa].

+The invagination unfolds and vanishes without a trace.

+The function of the cephalic furrow during embryogenesis remains a mystery.

+Because it vanishes without a trace, the function of the cephalic furrow remains a mystery.

+# Abstract

+The cephalic furrow is a deep epithelial fold that forms at the head--trunk boundary of *Drosophila* during gastrulation.
+Its formation is under strict genetic control but, unlike other embryonic invaginations, the cephalic furrow does not give rise to any precursor tissues or larval structures.
+It unfolds and vanishes without a trace.
+Here we investigate if the cephalic furrow plays a mechanical role in gastrulation.
+We imaged mutant embryos live to understand how the lack of the cephalic furrow impacts the tissue dynamics at the head--trunk interface.
+We find that without the cephalic furrow, the monolayer epithelium will buckle erratically, forming ectopic folds during gastrulation.
+We show that ectopic folds are caused by extrinsic tissue forces which are driven by the concomitant expansion of mitotic domains in the head, and by the extension of the germ band in the trunk.
+Our experimental and modeling data suggests that these opposed tissue flows inevitably increase the mechanical stress at the head--trunk boundary, a condition exacerbated in cephalic furrow mutants due to the excess of tissue on the blastoderm surface.
+The cephalic furrow counteracts these physical interactions by priming the position of folding, and creating a predictable temporary storage of epithelial tissue before the mitotic expansions and germ band extension.
+We thus propose the cephalic furrow plays a mechanical role in *Drosophila* gastrulation acting as a buffer and preventing epithelial instability at the head--trunk boundary.

+The cephalic furrow is a deep epithelial invagination that demarcates the head--trunk boundary of *Drosophila* during gastrulation.
+Unlike other embryonic invaginations, the cephalic furrow is a transient structure that vanishes without giving rise to any particular tissues.
+It thus remains unclear what role this prominent embryonic landmark plays in the embryo.
+Here we investigate whether the cephalic furrow plays a physical role in *Drosophila* embryogenesis.
+Using live-imaging of mutant embryos we analyze how defects in cephalic furrow formation impact the tissue flows during gastrulation.
+We find that, in the absence of the cephalic furrow, the head--trunk interface becomes deformed and forms erratic ectopic folds.
+We show that these folds are the result of extrinsic forces driven by the formation of mitotic domains and the extension of the germ band, and that, in the absence of the cephalic furrow, the opposing flows between head and trunk increase the mechanical stress in the monolayer epithelium.
+We thus propose that the formation of the cephalic furrow buffers these physical interactions at the head--trunk boundary, and thus prevent epithelial instabilities during *Drosophila* gastrulation.